MediaComem/comem-archioweb-tictactoe/README.md

-# WebSockets & WAMP Exercise
+# Web-Oriented Architecture Tic-Tac-Toe Exercise

 This is an exercise for the [COMEM+ Web-Oriented Architecture Course][course].